April 19, 2017 by writehandman.com.au

 If I pulled this off, I was effectively Clint Eastwood.
 If I stuffed it, I was trading punches with an Irish drunk and I wasn’t banking on nice guy Charles being much help.

 Me – “Look here Guinness.
-By your homophobic slurs and Chucky-poking, I suspect you and I are going to be punching the shit out of each other very soon.
-Now you seem like a decent enough bloke, so in the spirit of full disclosure, I have three things you should know scrapper.”
+By your homophobic slurs and Charles-poking, I suspect you and I are going to be punching the shit out of each other very soon.
+Now you seem like a decent enough bloke, so in the spirit of full disclosure, I have three things you should know, scrapper.”
 I sipped my drink.

 Drunk agro dude – “I’LL SMASH YOU.”